micahp/goldy-quote/docs/liberty-mutual-browser-fixes.md

 ## Overview

-This document captures the comprehensive analysis and fixes implemented to resolve Liberty Mutual's browser detection and HTTP/2 protocol errors.
-The solution involved making our Playwright automation indistinguishable from a real Chrome browser.
+This document captures the comprehensive analysis and solution implemented to resolve Liberty Mutual's browser detection.
+The final solution involved **replacing our automated Playwright browser with a real Chrome browser connection** to eliminate all bot-like characteristics.

 ## Problem Analysis